nayu0419/stMMR/README.md

    * **--c**: The value of hyperparameter c for regularization loss.

    * **--cluster**: The tool for clustering.
-Supported tools include 'k-means' and 'leiden'.
-The default is 'k-means'.
+Supported tools include 'kmeans' and 'leiden'.
+The default is 'kmeans'.

    * **--loss_type**: Type of loss function.
-Supported types include: 'contrastive loss' and 'consistency loss'.
-The default is 'consistency loss'.
+Supported types include: 'contrastive_loss' and 'consistency_loss'.
+The default is 'consistency_loss'.

    * **--radius**：the spatial location radius.

    * **--device**： See torch.device.

-   * **--dropout**: the dropout rate.

 ### 4.2 Example: Analyzing Human Breast Cancer ST data with stMMR